suny-downstate-medical-center/netpyne/doc/source/reference.rst

 Population parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each item of the ``popParams`` ordered dictionary consists of a key and value.
-The key is an arbitrary label for the population, which will be assigned to all cells as the tag ``popLabel``, and can be used as condition to apply specific connectivtiy rules.
+The key is an arbitrary label for the population, which will be assigned to all cells as the tag ``pop``, and can be used as condition to apply specific connectivtiy rules.

 The value consists in turn of a dictionary with the parameters of the population, an includes the following fields: